gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/ddd-solid.md

 to fix this is to find a common interface for all Use-Cases.
 Then you can write one decorator and cover all Use-Cases at once.
 At the beginning we introduced the _Command-Query Separation_.
 It is possible to classify all methods into commands and queries.
-For commands, a unifying interface would look like:
+For commands, a unifying interface would look like this:

 ```java
 public interface CommandHandler<TCommand> {